 How did you get started?

 I first saw belly dancing at a Renaissance fair in Huntsville, AL; that moment changed my life.
 I wanted to learn this amazing form of art.
 I searched for teachers that were local to me, at the time, in Alabaster.
 I studied with several members of Zivah Saphira, and later solidified my dance with Aziza’s School of Middle Eastern Belly Dance in Homewood, Alabama.

 A blend of American Cabaret and traditional Egyptian style belly dance.
 I also do some fusion dancing and am always experimenting with new dance props like silk fans and swords.

 Speaking of props, what are your favorites?

 I love performing the Isis Wings.
 While the movements are similar to double veils I think they make the best opening, or closing, dances for a set.
 They are a real crowd pleaser.
 My sword dance is the most requested dance I have.
 Everyone loves the blend of this feminine dance with the deadly saber.

-Do still teach belly dance?
+Do you teach belly dancing?

 Yes, I offer a workshop on double veil, and I am available for private and group lessons.

 Yes, I have been a part of many dance troupes over the years.
 Most recently I joined the Hayat Alraqs belly dance collective in Pittsburgh, PA.
 I also continue to collaborate with my dance sisters back in Birmingham, Mad Hatter Dance Company.
 I was also a member of Zivah Saphirah Middle Eastern Dance Troupe.

 Besides belly dance, I have always held a great love for the martial arts and yoga.
 I earned my Ni-Dan in Chito-Ryu Yoshu Kai (2nd degree black-belt).
 Those years of studying karate and the samurai sword embedded a passion for the blade in my heart, and greatly influences my sword technique.